Understanding Antero Resources's Unusual Options Activity | Benzinga

 Understanding Antero Resources's Unusual Options Activity

-Shares of Antero Resources (NYSE:AR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $13.63.
+Antero Resources (NYSE:AR) shares experienced unusual options activity on Monday.
+The stock price moved up to $13.77 following the option alert.

 - Option Type: SWEEP